 Tahini is a simple paste made from ground toasted sesame seeds.
 It can be served as a dip on its own, or is used in popular recipes like hummus and baba ghanoush.
 Tahini is used in many Middle Eastern and Mediterranean cuisines.

-I love making homemade hummus so much, because you can season it how you want, and its the perfect quick, easy and healthy snack to make at home.
-My only problem is I don’t like buying a big expensive jar of tahini when you only need a small amount for your homemade hummus.
+I love making homemade hummus, because you can season it however you want, and it’s the perfect quick and easy, and healthy snack to make at home.
+The only problem, is I don’t like buying a big expensive jar or tahini when you only need a small amount for your homemade hummus.

 How to Make Tahini?

-All you need to make this tahini recipe is sesame seeds and a little bit of a neutral oil, such as olive oil, grape seed oil or canola oil.
+All you need to make this tahini recipe is sesame seeds and a little bit of a neutral oil, such as olive oil, grape seed oil, or canola oil.
 You will just toast the sesame seeds for a little bit and then blend then up with a little bit of oil until you get a nice and smooth paste.

 - 1 cup sesame seeds

 - 2-4 TBS neutral oil (like olive oil, grape seed oil or canola oil)

 - (Optional) Toast the sesame seeds over medium heat on the stove top for about 5 minutes, stirring regularly (they burn fast), till they turn a light golden color.
 Allow seeds to cool for about 30 minutes.

 - Blend the sesame seeds in the blender (twister jar is best) until a crumbly paste is formed.